Explore Girvan

 Frequently asked questions

-Ailsa Craig (the dramatic volcanic plug visible from Girvan, source of the world's finest curling stones), the Turnberry golf course nearby, the harbour, and a South Ayrshire fishing town with an extraordinary backdrop Roam surfaces the hidden gems that make Girvan worth exploring.
+Girvan is a place in South Ayrshire known for ailsa Craig (the dramatic volcanic plug visible from Girvan, source of the world's finest curling stones), the Turnberry golf course nearby, the harbour, and a South Ayrshire fishing town with an extraordinary backdrop.
+Girvan sits on the Firth of Clyde with Ailsa Craig — the 1,114-foot volcanic plug — dominating the view.
+The population is around 6,500.

-Yes — Roam is live in Girvan and across South Ayrshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Girvan and across South Ayrshire.
+It is available on iOS and Android.